postgres-ai/database-lab-engine/README.md

 - By default, PostgreSQL containers include many popular extensions ([docs](https://postgres.ai/docs/database-lab/supported-databases#extensions-included-by-default)).
 - PostgreSQL containers can be customized ([docs](https://postgres.ai/docs/database-lab/supported-databases#how-to-add-more-extensions)).
 - Source database can be located anywhere (self-managed Postgres, AWS RDS, GCP CloudSQL, Azure, Timescale Cloud, and so on) and does NOT require any adjustments.
 There are NO requirements to install ZFS or Docker to the source (production) databases.
-- Initial data provisioning can be at both physical (pg_basebackup, backup / archiving tools such as WAL-G or pgBackRest), or logical (dump/restore directly from the source or from files stored at AWS S3) levels.
+- Initial data provisioning can be done at either the physical (pg_basebackup, backup / archiving tools such as WAL-G or pgBackRest) or logical (dump/restore directly from the source or from files stored at AWS S3) level.
-- For the logical mode, partial data retrieval is supported (specific databases, specific tables).
+- For logical mode, partial data retrieval is supported (specific databases, specific tables).
-- For the physical mode, a continuously updated state is supported ("sync container"), making DLE a specialized version of standby Postgres.
+- For physical mode, a continuously updated state is supported ("sync container"), making DLE a specialized version of standby Postgres.
-- For the logical mode, periodical full refresh is supported, automated, and controlled by DLE.
+- For logical mode, periodic full refresh is supported, automated, and controlled by DLE.
 It is possible to use multiple disks containing different versions of the database, so full refresh won't require downtime.
 - Fast Point in Time Recovery (PITR) to the points available in DLE snapshots.
 - Unused clones are automatically deleted.
 - "Deletion protection" flag can be used to block automatic or manual deletion of clones.